Generic name: amlodipine and atorvastatin [ am-LOE-di-peen-BES-i-late, a-tor-va-STAT-in-KAL-see-um ]

 Call your doctor right away if you have dark-colored urine, fever, muscle cramps or spasms, muscle pain or stiffness, or unusual tiredness or weakness.
 These could be symptoms of a serious muscle problem called rhabdomyolysis, which can cause kidney problems.

-Make sure any doctor or dentist who treats you knows that you are using amlodipine and atorvastatin.
-You may need to stop using amlodipine and atorvastatin if you have a major surgery or injury.
+Make sure any doctor or dentist who treats you knows that you are using this medicine.
+You may need to stop using this medicine if you have a major surgery or injury.

 Dizziness, lightheadedness, or fainting may also occur if you exercise or if the weather is hot.
 Heavy sweating can cause loss of too much water and result in low blood pressure.
 Use extra care during exercise or hot weather.

-If you have been using amlodipine and atorvastatin regularly for several weeks, do not suddenly stop using it.
+If you have been using this medicine regularly for several weeks, do not suddenly stop using it.
 Stopping suddenly may cause your chest pain or high blood pressure to come back or get worse.
 Check with your doctor for the best way to reduce gradually the amount you are taking before stopping completely.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.